Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Inserting the Statement

-• Click on the Yearwise_incntv statement, display the Property sheet, and insert EmployeeID in Link Child Field and Link Master Field properties.
+• Click on the Yearwise_incntv statement, display the Property sheet, and insert EmployeeID in the Link Child Field and Link Master Field properties.

 • Display the property sheet of the EmployeeID control in the Header section and set its Visible Property = False.